ChilliCream/hotchocolate-docs/docs/stitching.md

 ## Making HTTP clients resilient

-When using stitching in production evironments it is important to configure the HTTP clients to be resilient against connection losses and other HTTP errors.
-Since we are using Microsoft HttpClient factory we can use `Polly` to configure retry policies and more.
-This is especially important if you are using external services like the github GraphQL schema.
+When using stitching in production environments it is important to configure the HTTP clients to be resilient against connection losses and other HTTP errors.
+Since we are using Microsoft HttpClient factory, we can use `Polly` to configure retry policies and more.
+This is especially important if you are using external services like the GitHub GraphQL schema.

 ```csharp
 services.AddHttpClient("GitHub", client =>